fabioleitedev/crud-node-restfy-mongo-docker/README.md

 Clone this repository and run the follow command:

-## Standalone mode (You must have Docekr installed and a MongoDB container running on localhost)
+## Standalone mode (You must have Docker installed and a MongoDB container running on localhost)

 ``` docker run -d -p 27017:27017 mongo ```
 ``` npm run dev ```